wilsonvetdev/wynwaldo/README.md

 ![Wireframe Example](readme_assets/wireframe_example.jpg)

-## Todo: Submit your ERD in the form of a pull request
+## TODO: Submit your ERD in the form of a pull request

 This example Entity Relational Diagram lives in `readme_assets/erd_example.png`